Proteinuria

 • Haematuria and proteinuria present together is strongly suggestive of a glomerular source for haematuria

-As per KHA guidelines, persistent significant albuminuria (ACR > 30mg/mmol) should be referred.
+Note: As per KHA guidelines, persistent significant albuminuria (ACR > 30mg/mmol) should be referred.
 Referral is not necessary for a urine ACR < 30mg/mmol with no haematuria.

 Clinician resources